rhaker/react-native-sms-android/README.md

 ## react-native-sms-android

 This is a react native module that sends a sms message to a phone number.
-If the user has a default sms app, the message will open up directly.
-If there is no default, a sms chooser will be shown.
+There are two options for sending a sms: 1) directly inside the app or 2) outside the app by launching the default sms application.
 This is for android only.

 For ios, you can use the LinkingIOS component which is part of the core.